laravel/docs/container.md

 Using contextual binding, you may resolve this dependency by providing the `give` method with a Closure that returns an array of resolved `Filter` instances:

-You can specify a factory to use whenever `Firewall` needs `Filter` instances.
-The factory must return an array of `Filter` instances:

     $this->app->when(Firewall::class)
               ->needs(Filter::class)
               ->give(function ($app) {